 With over six volumes

-The International Journal of Aging and Society currently has an acceptance rate of 22% (2015).
+The Journal of Aging and Social Change currently has an acceptance rate of 22% (2015).

 Crossref is a not-for-profit membership organization for scholarly publishing.
 Crossref and its members work to make content easy to find, link,